 Trees add beauty and shade to any landscape, but their roots can cause severe damage to your pipes.
-Sewer pipes contain water, nutrients and oxygen—the perfect combination for tree roots to thrive on.
+Sewer pipes contain water, nutrients, and oxygen—the perfect combination for tree roots to thrive on.
 Tree roots growing inside of sewer pipes are one of the most expensive sewer maintenance items.

 Here, let’s look at what to do if you develop roots in your pipes:

 When warm water flows through sewer pipes, vapor escapes through cracks or loose joints into the cooler soil all around the pipes.
-This attracts tree roots, who naturally grow towards the vapor and will eventually make their way into the pipes themselves.
+This attracts tree roots, which naturally grow towards the vapor and will eventually make their way into the pipes themselves.
 Once they have made it inside the roots will continue to thrive in your pipes, rapidly growing and eventually destroying the pipes themselves.

 As the roots take up more and more space in the pipe, they act as a net, catching debris from the house.

 What Can You Do If You Have Roots?

-Homeowners should be aware of the location of their pipes, and avoid planting certain types of trees near the lines.
-Trees should be located more than ten feet from sewer lines in order to decrease the likelihood of root intrusion.
+Homeowners should be aware of the location of their pipes and avoid planting certain types of trees near the lines.
+Trees should be located more than ten feet from sewer lines to decrease the likelihood of root intrusion.